 - …improved digestion.
 Believe it or not, infant massage can actually aid a baby’s digestion, thereby reducing gas and bloating.
 So if your baby suffers from gas, this could be a way to help him feel comfortable.

 - …relief of stress and tension.
 This works for both you and your baby.
 Gently massaging your baby can help calm and relax her, and it will help calm and relax you in the process.
 This may be especially welcome information for parents of babies who are especially fussy, or who are suffering from colic.

 - …increased bonding.
 Nurturing touch conveys love to a baby in a way that nothing else can.
 So massaging your baby is a great way to strengthen the bond between you both.
 This, in turn, will promote healthy emotional development in your baby.

 - …improved sleep!
 That’s right, parents – infant massage really does help babies sleep well!
 Studies show that infants who are massaged by their parents before bed tend to fall asleep faster, sleep more deeply, and stay asleep longer.
+In fact, this study showed an increase of approximately 1.3 hours a day in sleep quantity for 3 to 6 month olds.
 Good news indeed, for all you tired moms and dads out there!

 How to Massage Your Baby

 We cannot teach you all the ins-and-outs of infant massage in a blog article.
 Infant massage is not a complicated process, but it does require that specific techniques be applied in specific ways to specific points on your infant’s body.